timluh98/FS-Webapp/docs/team-eval/contributions.md

 - Image upload functionality
 - Creation of `OfferPartForm` in `forms.py`
  - Integration of FloatField, SelectField, FileField
+- Reference: Copilot - Prompt: How do I implement Image upload functionalty in my form via WTForms and app.py route?

 ### October 29 - Catalog Development
 - Creation of `catalogue.html`